 - Spinal cord injuries

 When these accidents happen on a construction site that were caused by the negligence of someone else, it’s likely you’ll want to seek financial compensation for the damages that you incurred.
-With the help of a Columbia construction accident lawyer, you could get full and fair compensation while holding that person or party accountable.
+With the help of a Columbia, SC construction accident lawyer, you could get full and fair compensation while holding that person or party accountable.
 Let’s take a look at what you might be able to recover for your injuries and other damages.

 What You Can Recover from Workers’ Compensation